namin/staged-miniKanren/README.md

 Our starting point is [the canonical miniKanren](https://github.com/miniKanren/miniKanren), which supports logical operators `==`, `fresh`, `conde`, interface operators `run`, `run*` and constraint operators `=/=`, `symbolo`, `numbero`, `absento`.

-We extend miniKanren with staging operators `lift`, `lift-scope` and `dynamic`. `lift` records some term for later, `lift-scope` takes a goal and a variable and runs the goal accumulating all lifted terms into the variable and discarding the local context.
-A variable `x` marked `dynamic` with `(dynamic x)` has all unifications with it automatically lifted.
+We extend miniKanren with staging operators `later`, `later-scope` and `dynamic`. `later` records some term for later, `later-scope` takes a goal and a variable and runs the goal accumulating all latered terms into the variable and discarding the local context.
+A variable `x` marked `dynamic` with `(dynamic x)` has all unifications with it automatically latered.

 ### Tests

 Our starting point is [a full interpreter in miniKanren for a subset of Racket](https://github.com/webyrd/faster-miniKanren/blob/master/full-interp.scm).
 We [stage this interpreter](staged-interp.scm), and observe via [example runs](tests.scm) whether we can reasonably turn functional programs into relational programs without interpretation overhead.

-We use the `lift` operator to defer unifications so that the generated program can perform all necessary constraints.
-We use `lift-scope` so that we can generate code for `if`/`conde` branches.
-We want to keep the generated relational code first-order, and so a good strategy is to not lift functions and applications.
+We use the `later` operator to defer unifications so that the generated program can perform all necessary constraints.
+We use `later-scope` so that we can generate code for `if`/`conde` branches.
+We want to keep the generated relational code first-order, and so a good strategy is to not later functions and applications.
 For recursively defined functions, we use explicit folding.
-For convenience, we change the interface of the interpreter so that the eval and lookup functions, `eval-expo` and `lookupo`, take an extra first parameter `stage?` which allows us to control whether we want/expect lifted or unlifted values.
+For convenience, we change the interface of the interpreter so that the eval and lookup functions, `eval-expo` and `lookupo`, take an extra first parameter `stage?` which allows us to control whether we want/expect latered or unlatered values.

 Currently, we fix the scope of intermediary fresh variables after the fact... the current algorithm simply assigns a free variable to the closest enclosing fresh capturing all of its occurrences.